-The CCDOPS software allows the ST-7XE, ST-8XE, ST-9XE, ST-10XE, ST-10XME and ST-2000XM cameras to be used as autoguiders and self-guiders through the commands in the Track menu.
-While these systems are not stand-alone like the ST-4, but require a host computer, they can accurately guide long duration astrophotographs and CCD images with equal or superior accuracy.
-Their sensitivity is much greater than an ST-4, and the computer display makes them easier to use.
+The CCDOPS software allows the ST-7E, ST-8E, ST-9E, ST-10E and ST-1001E cameras to be used as autoguiders and self-guiders (except the ST-1001E) through the commands in the Track menu.
+While these systems are not stand-alone like the ST-4, but require a host computer, they can accurately guide long duration astrophotographs and CCD images with equal accuracy.
+Their sensitivity is much greater than an ST-4, and the video display easier to use.